The complete HSP Framework

 The HSP System Map

-Connect recognizable patterns to possible system layers, activation and protection.
+Connect recognizable patterns to possible system layers, activation, choice space and output function.

 Use the tool →